Skip to Content

 American-Military-Cemetery-201604 Photo by: Kristine Dworkin

 The final resting place of 9,387 American military, most of them killed in the Normandy invasion, the cemetery sits on a bluff overlooking Omaha Beach.
-The gleaming white headstones are quite a sight stretching over the bright and open landscape of lush green grass.
+The gleaming white headstones are quite a sight, stretching over a bright and open landscape of lush green grass.
 A memorial listing 1,557 Americans who lost their lives in the Normandy campaign but could not be located or identified sits among them.
 At its center is a 22-foot bronze statue called, The Spirit of American Youth Rising from the Waves.
 Stop by the adjacent museum to learn more about the events that involved these brave souls.
-My kids were not only struck by stories of soldiers who volunteered to put themselves in harm’s way but by how young so many of them were – only three to four years older than my eldest child.
+My kids were not only struck by stories of soldiers who volunteered to put themselves in harm’s way but also by how young so many of them were – only three to four years older than my eldest child.

 Try to time your visit so that you can be in the cemetery during the flag lowering at the end of the day.
 Standing among the graves of all of those heroes as taps played while the flag was slowly lowered is something I know I won’t soon forget.
 Watching my son with his hand over his heart and his head lowered as all of this went on told me the lessons of this trip were resonating.